artefactory/supinfo_mlops_course/02-pipeline-and-orchestration/README.md

 - save model and vectorizer (dv) | use helpers
 - predict

-Create the inference flow:
+Create the prediction flow:
 - load model and vectorizer
-- process inference data
+- process prediction data
 - predict

 - Test your code